 The Coin Flip Revelation

 Economist Steven Levitt ran a large-scale experiment in which people facing a major life decision — whether to quit a job, end a relationship, move to a new city — were asked to flip a coin to decide.
-Heads meant yes, tails meant no.
+Six months later, the people who had flipped heads and taken the leap reported significantly higher happiness than those who had flipped tails and stayed put.

-Six months later, the people who had flipped heads (and therefore taken the leap) reported significantly higher happiness than those who had flipped tails and stayed put.
 The conclusion was not that coin flips make better decisions — it was that when people are genuinely stuck between options for a long time, the status quo is usually the worse choice.
 The coin flip gave them permission to act.
+A spin wheel works the same way.

 The Emotional Reaction Test

 This is perhaps the most underrated benefit of random decision tools.
 When the wheel lands on an option, pay attention to your immediate gut reaction before your rational mind has time to override it.
+If you feel relieved, that option was probably right.
+If you feel disappointed and immediately start thinking "best of three?", that tells you something important — you wanted the other option.

 The philosopher Daniel Dennett suggests that when facing a hard decision, you should flip a coin — not to follow the result, but to notice what you feel when it lands.
 Your gut reaction to random chance often reveals preferences you were not consciously aware of.